survivejs/webpack-book/manuscript/advanced_techniques/04_writing_loaders.md

 # Writing Loaders

-As we've seen so far, loaders are one of the building blocks of Webpack.
+As we've seen so far, loaders are one of the building blocks of webpack.
 If you want to load an asset, you'll most likely need to set up a matching loader definition.
-Even though there are a lot of [available loaders](https://webpack.github.io/docs/list-of-loaders.html), it is possible you are missing one fitting your purposes.
+Even though there are a lot of [available loaders](https://webpack.js.org/loaders/), it is possible you are missing one fitting your purposes.

 The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API fairly well.
 To give you a concrete example, I'm going to discuss a subset of a loader I have developed. [highlight-loader](https://github.com/bebraw/highlight-loader) accepts HTML and then applies [highlight.js](https://highlightjs.org/) on it.
 Even though the transformation itself is quite simple, the loader implementation isn't trivial.